Another 4 Mainers die as 21 more coronavirus cases are confirmed

 Another four Mainers have died as health officials confirmed 21 more cases of the new coronavirus in the state on Tuesday.

-There have now been 1,226 confirmed and likely coronavirus cases across all of Maine’s counties, according to the Maine Center for Disease Control and Prevention.
+There have now been 1,226 confirmed and likely coronavirus cases across all of Maine’s counties, according to Maine Center for Disease Control and Prevention Director Nirav Shah.
 That’s up from 1,205 on Monday.

 Of those, 1,150 have been confirmed positive, while 76 are likely positive, according to the Maine CDC.

+The latest deaths include a man and a woman, both in their 70s, from Kennebec County, and a man in his 70s and a man in his 80s, both from Cumberland County.

 The statewide death toll stands at 61.
-Two of the most recent deaths were patients from Cumberland County, and the other two were patients from Kennebec County.

 [Our COVID-19 tracker contains the most recent information on Maine cases by county]